leaningtech/cheerp-meta/pages/Cheerp-Tutorial-Mixed-mode-C++-to-WebAssembly-and-JavaScript.md

 # Hello World (Canvas)
 Source code: [pong.cpp](tutorials/tutorial_1/pong2/pong.cpp).
 Link to the example: [link](https://oldsite.leaningtech.com/cheerp/examples/pong2/pong.html).

 What we will do in this tutorial is keeping all the Canvas manipulation in the JavaScript output, and the rest of the game in WebAssembly.
-We will be doing our rendering using the Canvas 2D Web API, and we will also use ``requestAnimationFrame'' for best performance.
+We will be doing our rendering using the Canvas 2D Web API, and we will also use `requestAnimationFrame` for best performance.
 The Canvas 2D API is not directly accessible from WebAssembly, so we will ask the compiler to generate JavaScript code on the relevant sections.

 Let's have a look a this example: